gradam/lol_api/README.md

 # TODO:
-* default region for each Client
+* Default region for each Client
+* Better documentation
 * Add inplace translation champion name to id
 * Add possibility to cache responses